taylorsmcclure/process-memory-monitor/README.md

 I would need to run some benchmarks on my script to see how many hosts/metrics can be gathered in a reasonable amount of time.
 For the definition of a "reasonable time" let's say that is below one minute.
 This will give us the opportunity to get minute resolution metrics if needed.
 Then I would need to figure out a method of autodiscovering these hosts.

-If our infrastructure mainly in AWS I could use I would first see if AWS Lambda is a good fit for executing the script.
+If our infrastructure is mainly in AWS I would first see if AWS Lambda is a good fit for executing the script.
 This is where the pull methodology of my solution falls flat.
-It would be far more simple to distribute an agent to all these hosts that periodically pushes their metrics to their region's graphite load balancer.
+At this scale it would be easier to distribute an agent to all the hosts.
+The agent would periodically push their metrics to their region's graphite load balancer.

 ### Am I making this easily scalable for more than 10,000 hosts?

 I'll go back to my previous statement about the pull vs push collection.
 I think by making this script an agent it would scale to N hosts rather easily.
-I would make the script a python package that could be easily installed via `pip`.
+I would make the script a Python package that could be easily installed via `pip`.

 ### Duration